COINS-Naz/coins-design-system/_posts/web/ui-components/2021-04-22-notification.md

 Toasts - appear in the bottom center of the viewport (sticky to the bottom of the screen).

-We use them to provide a feedback based on the user interaction.
+We use them to provide feedback based on the user interaction.

 The user can discard them or they are automatically hidden after certain period of time.

+The UNDO action is <span class="snip">optional</span> but would undo the users action.
+If the user reloads the page the toast message should be gone.

 {% include snippet.html code='
 <div class="coins-toast">